mikulskibartosz/effortless-domain-driven-design/PITCHME.md

 Note:
 The usual way means there were primitive types.
 Everywhere.
-If there is an email address of the user, you store it in a String type.
+If there is an email address of the user, they store it in a String type.
+If there was an order id to be stored, they used an Int.

 ---